DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "You know, I have a favour to ask..."

-Kay swallowed his breath, and said.
+Kai swallowed his breath, and said.

 "I don't care if you think I lost my memories, but please tell me what happened?
 Why city is ruins and why demons are roaming this place like they own it?"

 That demon said: The best way to order around your slave, is to use their language

-The situation here is different from what Kay remembers.
+The situation here is different from what Kai remembers.
 He got approximate picture, but right now he needs to know situation with all possible details.

 "It is as you can see"